the-teachingRSE-project/competencies/summarised_competencies.md

 # Introduction {#sec:introduction}

-Computers and software have played a key role in the research life cycle for many decades.
-They are now vital elements of the research process across almost all domains.
-They enable researchers to collect and process ever-increasing amounts of data, simulate a wide range of physical phenomena across previously unexplored scales of the universe, and discover previously inconceivably complex structures in nature and societies via \ac{ML}.
-This prevalence of computation and digitally-aided data analysis in research means that digital skills are now required by researchers at all career levels, and in fields significantly beyond those that would previously have been expected.
 Research software is now used and developed not only in \ac{STEM} domains, but also in other fields, like medicine and the humanities.

-Researchers often lack the skills to use specialised software for their research, let alone write it [@NamingPain].
+Researchers, however, often lack the skills to use specialised software for their research, let alone write it.
 If they come from a non-technical domain, they may also struggle to know what to ask when trying to request help from and interact with more experienced colleagues.
-A gap still exists in academic education, as many curricula do not sufficiently prepare students in this regard.
-This situation is exemplified by the extracurricular \ac{MIT} class "The Missing Semester of Your CS Education" [@MIT], which aims to increase "computing ecosystem literacy" even among students of Computer Science at \ac{MIT}.
+A gap still exists in academic education, as many curricula do not sufficiently prepare students in this regard, therefore students and researchers fill this gap by themselves.

 Researchers investing increasing amounts of their time developing their \ac{SE}
 skills to support their research work can find themselves with little time to do the research